Larry Rosen (producer): Life

-After leaving GRP in 1995, Rosen co-founded one of the first Internet e-commerce and content companies, N2K, Inc. (NASDAQ), in 1997.
+After leaving GRP in 1995, Rosen co-founded one of the first Internet e-commerce and content companies, N2K, Inc. (NASDAQ) in 1997.
 Serving as its chairman and CEO, Rosen led the company to an IPO offering.
 In addition to its online music store, Music Boulevard, N2K produced a number of genre-based community sites (Rocktropolis, Jazz Central Station, Classical Insites) and artist sites for Leonard Bernstein, Miles Davis, David Bowie, and The Rolling Stones.
 N2K was also a digital music distribution pioneer, offering the first digital downloads in late 1996 including music by Richard Barone and others.
 At the height of the Internet boom in 1999, Rosen formed the plan to merge N2K Inc. with one of its main rivals, CDNow Inc., and appeared on the cover of Forbes magazine in July 1998.
 In 1998, Rosen received Ernst and Young's Entrepreneur of the Year Award in New Media and Entertainment.

 Rosen was the chairman of Larry Rosen Productions, where he created and produced the PBS television HD series Legends of Jazz with pianist Ramsey Lewis.
 Additionally, he is the creator and producer of the seven part television series titled Recording: The History of Recorded Music, with hosts Quincy Jones and Phil Ramone.

 In 2008, Rosen created "Jazz Roots - A Larry Rosen Jazz Series," a concert and educational program created for performing arts centers.
-Jazz Roots found its first home at the Adrienne Arsht Center in Miami, Florida, opened in Dallas, Texas (AT&T Performing Arts Center) as well as the Carmel, Indiana Performing Arts Center in 2010.
-Artists presented include Dave Brubeck, Sonny Rollins, Chick Corea, Paquito D’Rivera, John McLaughlin, Ramsey Lewis, Arturo Sandoval, Eliane Elias, Buddy Guy, Dr. John, Manhattan Transfer, Al Jarreau, Jon Hendricks, Eddie Palmieri and Michel Camilo.
-As a companion to the series, Rosen is the host of the locally presented NPR radio series Jazz Roots.
+Jazz Roots found its first home at the Adrienne Arsht Center in Miami, Florida and opened in Dallas, Texas (AT&T Performing Arts Center) as well as the Carmel, Indiana Performing Arts Center in 2010.
+Artists included Dave Brubeck, Sonny Rollins, Chick Corea, Paquito D’Rivera, John McLaughlin, Ramsey Lewis, Arturo Sandoval, Eliane Elias, Buddy Guy, Dr. John, Manhattan Transfer, Al Jarreau, Jon Hendricks, Eddie Palmieri and Michel Camilo.
+As a companion to the series, Rosen hosted the locally presented NPR radio series Jazz Roots.

 Rosen was married to Hazel Ruben from 1965 to 2015.

-Rosen died at his home in Park Ridge, New Jersey at the age of 75 on October 9, 2015.
+Rosen died at his home in Park Ridge, New Jersey, at the age of 75 on October 9, 2015.